It’s not something we want for our loved ones. It’s not something we want for anyone.

 If you have young children in your life chances are you’ve seen the movie Inside Out (I know I have, about 1000 times!).
 If you haven’t seen it, you should.

-The movie is an animated children’s film which focuses on the emotions, who are actually characters, inside a young girl’s head.
+The movie is an animated children’s film that focuses on the emotions, who are actually characters, inside a young girl’s head.

 Joy’s mission is to keep Riley (the young girl) happy at all costs, even if that means shutting Sadness out for good.